kristjan-u4/daca-portfolio/portfolio/week-03/README.md

-# Nädal 3: Tootemüügi ja inventuuri analüüs (Roll C)
+# Week 3: Product Sales and Inventory Analysis (Role C)

-**Roll:** Roll C – Müümata toodete ja inventuuri analüütik **Analüüsi objekt:** UrbanStyle.ltd tooteportfell ja laoseisud **Eesmärk:** Tuvastada "vaimtooted" (müümata kaup), hinnata müügiedu kategooriate lõikes ning anda soovitused laovarude optimeerimiseks.
+**Role:** **Role C** – Unsold Products and Inventory Analyst **Analysis Object:** UrbanStyle.ltd product portfolio and stock levels **Objective:** Identify "ghost products" (unsold goods), assess sales success across categories, and provide recommendations for optimizing inventory levels.

-## 1. Ülevaade ja metodoloogia
+## 1. Overview and Methodology
-Käesolev raport keskendub tabelite `products`, `sales` ja `inventory` ühendamisele.
-Analüüsis on kasutatud peamiselt `LEFT JOIN` tüüpi seoseid, et tuvastada tooted, millel puuduvad vasted müügitabelis.
-Töö viidi läbi vastavalt Toomas Kase "Test, Verify, Log, Commit" metoodikale.
+This report focuses on combining the `products`, `sales`, and `inventory` tables.
+The analysis primarily used `LEFT JOIN` type relationships to identify products that do not have matches in the sales table.
+The work was carried out according to "Test, Verify, Log, Commit" methodology.

-## 2. Peamised leiud
+## 2. Main Findings

 ### 2.1.
-Müümata tooted ("Vaimtooted")
+Unsold Products ("Ghost Products")
-Kasutades `LEFT JOIN` päringut ja filtreerides välja kirjed, kus `sale_id IS NULL`, tuvastasin UrbanStyle'i tootevalikust tooted, mida pole kunagi müüdud.
+Using a `LEFT JOIN` query and filtering out records where `sale_id IS NULL`, I identified products in UrbanStyle's product range that have never been sold.

-*   **Müümata toodete arv:** 12 toodet.
+*   **Number of unsold products:** 12 products.
-*   **Kriitiline tähelepanek:** Kõikide müümata toodete nimed on ühtlasi ka dubleeritud tootenimed products tabelis.
-Sellele viitab tootenime esinemise järjekorranumber, mis kõikide juhtumite puhul on 2.
+*   **Critical observation:** All names of unsold products are also duplicated product names in the products table.
+This is indicated by the product name's occurrence sequence number, which is 2 in all cases.

 | Product ID | Product name | Category | Product Name Occurrence Sequence Number | Price (€) |
 | :--- | :--- | :--- | :--- | :--- |